Built-in Helm Chart¶

 Note that this does not allow you to mount directories from the client system (your machine) into the containers.

-This requires that your cluster has a Storage Class named nfs-csi
+This requires that your cluster has a Storage Class named nfs-csi which supports the

-access mode for PersistentVolumeClaim
+ReadWriteMany access mode for PersistentVolumeClaim.
+See Remote

 Cluster.

-You can override the spec
+You can override the spec of the PersistentVolumeClaim to suit your needs.

 volumes: